April – VICTORY! Woo hoo! Maryland banned fracking! The icing on the cake is that our often-used fracking tower costumes made the Washington Post!

 Gas export protesters blockade FERC July 14, 2014.
 25 arrests.
 Read article by DC Direct Action News.
 To learn more, see Action Report and Press Release by Chesapeake Climate Action Network: Sit-in at FERC to Stop Cove Point.
 We brought visuals, including our discs, and our fracking tower costumes and banner.
 Special thanks to Rose Marie and Ron.
 Video by Tom Jefferson.

-Debt Resisters’ Operations Manual.
-Published in April of 2014.
-In my view, our new book is a Declaration of Independence for the 21st century.
-But this time, there’s an emergent vision for an abundant eco-commons, and no one is left out.
+Debt Resisters’ Operations Manual published!
+In April 2014.
+I was contributing author to chapter two, where I focused on our disastrous dependence on cars.
+My writing and ideas also appear in the introduction and back cover, primarily about women’s unpaid labor that is the foundation of all society.
+Our new book is a Declaration of Independence for the 21st century.
+But this declaration contains an emergent vision for an abundant eco-commons, and no one is left out.
 Read it FREE online or purchase @ www.strikedebt.org.

 Debt Resisters’ Operations Manual & book launch (below)